MarcusHoltz/marcusholtz.github.io/_posts/2024-03-23-opnsense-wireguard-vpn.md

 `VPN ‣ WireGuard ‣ Settings ‣ Peers ‣ Allowed IPs` - These are what IP addresses are going to be permitted over the tunnel.

 You can send and the server will receive it, but it will do nothing and send nothing back...
-UNLESS you have the IP of the Endpoint (in it's `[Interface]` `Address = ` section) on the Allowed IPs list for the endpoint.
+UNLESS you have the SUBNET of the Endpoint's routable network (in it's `[Interface]` `Address = ` section) on the Allowed IPs list for that endpoint.

 This is why you have to configure every client that wants to connect to this firewall/WireGuardserver.
 (Unless they're sharing certificates.)

-That client should have created the private/public key pair, and you will paste the public key.
+That client should have created the private/public key pair, and you will paste the public key... or, try the new and easy method of The Peer Generator.

 * * *

 #### WireGuard peer creation - Peer Generator

 Using the generator, you will not need the public key set earlier, it is defined in the generator.
 The peer generator will also load in the correct `Address` for you, but the rest needs set.
-If you're doing a WireGuard Site-to-Site VPN go ahead and [skip this step](#setting-up-wireguard-on-each-instance-of-opnsense-for-site-to-site).
+If you're doing a WireGuard Site-to-Site VPN go ahead and [skip this step, and head to Instance/Peer creation](#setting-up-wireguard-on-each-instance-of-opnsense-for-site-to-site).

 1. `VPN ‣ WireGuard ‣ Settings ‣ Peer Generator`